hayeswise/iitc-addremovemarker/README.md

 # Installation
 I recommend you install Tampermonkey if you are using Chrome or Greasemonkey if you are using Firefox.

-Download the latest version [**here**](https://github.com/hayeswise/iitc-poimarker/raw/master/wise-poimarker.user.js).
-Tampermonkey or Greasemonkey will provide the install/reinstall page.
-Click the install/reinstall button.
+Download the latest version [**here**](https://github.com/hayeswise/iitc-addremovemarker/raw/master/wise-addRemoveMarker.user.js).
+Tampermonkey or Greasemonkey will provide the install/reinstall page and install (or reinstall) button.

 ## Updating
 _From the IITC website:_